 - Member for

-A local, gift-giving initiative returns for the holiday season with a new name and new organizers at the helm.
-John Zentz and Tanja Zentz, a father-daughter duo, will coordinate this year's Toys for Girls and Boys and Tiny Tots.
-The charitable program distributes presents to less fortunate children in Park Rapids, Ponsford, Osage, Nevis, Akeley and Menahga.
+Toys for Girls and Boys and Tiny Tots is a charitable program that distributes presents to less fortunate children in Park Rapids, Ponsford, Osage, Nevis, Akeley and Menahga.